ARTICLE I – NAME

 - President: Shall preside over business meetings and meetings of the

 Executive Board; shall serve as a liaison with the MHSAA and other school officials coordinating NSOA correspondence to and from members, schools, individuals and groups; shall assume any other responsibilities delegated by the Executive Board.

 - Vice President/Secretary: shall preside over business meetings and/or Executive Board meetings in the absence of the President; shall maintain records on membership, including personal and officiating information of each member; shall keep the minutes of each business/Executive Board meeting for presentation at the next meeting and keep file copies; shall coordinate communication between NSOA and MHSAA; shall serve as NSOA liaison with area media(newspaper, radio, TV); shall serve as parliamentarian and be knowledgeable in Robert’s Rules of Order;

-- Training Coordinator: shall assist in the planning and coordination of all meetings and clinics and assist the President and Secretary/Treasurer in conducting the business of the association.
+- Training Coordinator: shall assist in the planning and coordination of all meetings and clinics and assist the President, Vice-President/ Secretary, and Treasurer in conducting the business of the association.
 Be the liaison between the sports specific sports and the MHSAA.

 ARTICLE VIII – MEMBERSHIP ASSESSMENTS